ecosdev/Real-Madrid-data-mining/README.md

 1	|Rayo	|18	|0	|3	|2	|Zidane	|GK0	|	|DF0	|	|DF0	|DF0	|	|DF0	|	|	|MD0	|MD0	|FW1	|MD0	|MD1	|	|FW1	|FW0	|	|FW0	|FW0	|	|

 - Won: If Real Madrid won the match (doesn`t count draws)
-- Opponent: The oponent team
+- Opponent: The opponent team
 - Table Pos: Position of the opponent team in the classification table at the end of the season (2015-2016)
 - Local:	Whether Real Madrid played at home or away
 - Goals For: Goals scored by Real Madrid